ddbourgin/mturk_utils/README.md

 ## approve_batch.py
 **Usage:** `approve_batch.py [-h] [-t TITLE]`

 Batch HIT approver.
-Only approves HITS that are listed as reviewable, saving a log of subject and HIT IDs that it approves to the current directory as an `.npz` fie.
+Only approves HITs that are listed as reviewable, saving a log of subject and HIT IDs that it approves to the current directory in an `.npz` archive.
 Can be run multiple times as more HITs are posted.

 #### Optional arguments
   - `-h`, `--help`            show help message and exit